In this resin art tutorial, I show you how to make LED Epoxy Resin Wood Wall Art inspired by Mardi Gras in New Orleans.

 Technique to Create Hollow Tunnel in Epoxy Resin

 In previous projects, I glued UV LED light strips to the bottom of the river.
-Ultimately, I use UV LED light strips to charge glow powder if sunlight is not present.

-Obviously, this isn’t ideal because the LED light strip falls over time.
-Plus, it is visible.
+The LED light strip falls over time.

 Mix Epoxy Resin

-First, I mixed 16 ounces of Total Boat high performance epoxy resin.
 This was my first time using this resin and I really liked how it performed.

 Next, I used a separate container to further mix the epoxy resin per the manufacturer’s instructions.

-First Epoxy Resin Glow Powder Pour
+Mix Epoxy Glow Powder

 I frequently use glow powder in many of my resin tables such as this epoxy resin ocean table.
-Furthermore, I use glow powder from ArtnGlow because it performs the best.

 First, I added 1 ounce of purple glow powder to the 16 ounces of resin and thoroughly mixed.
 I prefer to add the glow powder after I mix the epoxy resin to ensure the resin mixes properly.